TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 # EBX generic chart

 ## Overview

-This chart bootstraps an EBX deployment on a Kubernetes cluster using the Helm package manager.
+This sample is a Helm chart for EBX.

-This chart is a generic example, which means that it was made to work in most case.
+This chart is a generic example, that should work on most kubernetes cluster.

 This chart was tested with the [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) maintained by the Kubernetes community.
-This chart assumes it is already installed or you have a similar solution on your cluster.
+This chart assumes it is already installed on your cluster.

 ## Prerequisites

-* Kubernetes 1.23+, a working kubernetes cluster from a [certified K8s distro](https://www.cncf.io/certification/software-conformance/).
+* Kubernetes 1.23+, a working kubernetes cluster from a [certified K8s distro](https://www.cncf.io/certification/software-conformance/)
+except some particular version such as Redat OpenShift TODO chek name
 * Helm 3+
 * EBX (Container Edition) image pushed on your docker registry

 ## Installing the Chart

+=TODO

+Before installing the chart you may need to adjust your Ingress annotations according to the architecture of your cluster.
+To do so, you first need to create your config annotation file as explain here:

+--values /<path_to_your_values_file>/<values_file_name>

+example :

+--values /ingress-config/annotations.yaml

+--values /ingress-config-annotations-template/ingress-annotations.yaml

+surcharge fichier yaml pour ingress annotations

+You first need to create your config file depending on your needs.

-Before you begin be careful to these points:
+Before installing the chart you may need to adjust begin be careful to these points:
 - set the ingress annotations according to the architecture of your cluster (see annotations parameter in the [Ingress parameters](#Ingress-parameters) section).

+=TODO

 To install the chart with the release name ```production``` in the namespace ```ebx``` (default value):

 ```
- helm upgrade --debug production \
+helm upgrade production \
  --install \
+ -f ingress-annotations.yaml \
- --set-string global.namespace=ebx \
+ --set-string global.namespace=ingress-ece \
- --set-string global.ebxImageRegistry=<your.docker-registry.com> \
+ --set-string global.ebxImage=eceregistry.azurecr.io/ebx:6.0.4-RC.1166-hf-0001-mame-tese-dint-dama-dpra-dmdv-5.2.0 \
- --set-string global.ebxImageTag=<the EBX image tag> \
+ --set-string global.hostname=ece-on-aks.westeurope.cloudapp.azure.com \
- --set-string global.hostname=<your.hostname.com> \
+ --set-string ebx.prefix=production \
- --set-string instance.ebxPrefix=production \
+ --set-string ebx.adminPassword=abcde1458 \
- --set-string instance.ebxPassword=<'?Y0urP4ssWord!'> \
+ --set-string ebx.databaseName=db-test-2 \
- --set-string database.name=<ebx db name> \
+ --set-string ebx.databaseUser=admin-cja \
- --set-string database.user=<ebx db user> \
+ --set-string ebx.databasePwd='!Wh04reU?' \
- --set-string database.pwd=<ebx db password> \
+ --set-string ebx.databaseHost=aks-server-test.database.windows.net \
- --set-string database.host=<ebx db host> \
+ --set-string ebx.databasePort=1433 \
- --set-string database.port=<ebx db port> \
+ --set-string ebx.databaseType=azure.sql \
- --set-string database.type=<ebx db type> \
+ --set-string ingress.tlsSecret=letsencrypt-tls-secret \
  ./ebx-generic-chart
 ```

+TODO review cmd

 ## Uninstalling the Chart
 To uninstall the chart with the release name ```production```: